hossbeast/fab/libxapi/README.md

 # libxapi

-libxapi is a light-weight exception handling library for C.

-xapi is a calling convention in which the return value of a function is reserved to communicate the success or failure of the function.
+xapi is a calling convention in which the return value of a function communicates its success or failure.

-An application using libxapi will generally follow the xapi convention everywhere
+libxapi is an exception handling library for xapi code.

 ## Usage